Election Handbook

 E. Ballot Certification Committee

-The votes are counted at the AFA-CWA International office by AFA-CWA staff who serves on the Ballot Certification Committee.
-Only AFA-CWA staff may assist the Committee during the count.
+The votes are counted at the AFA-CWA International office by AFA-CWA staff who serve on the Ballot Certification Committee.
+Only AFA-CWA staff & balloting vendors may assist the Committee during the count.

 F. Observing the Vote Count